Are These Retail-Wholesale Stocks a Great Value Stocks Right Now?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

-One company value investors might notice is Asbury Automotive Group (ABG).
-ABG is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
-The stock has a Forward P/E ratio of 5.61.
-This compares to its industry's average Forward P/E of 6.27.
-ABG's Forward P/E has been as high as 14.39 and as low as 5.58, with a median of 10.19, all within the past year.
+One stock to keep an eye on is BuildABear Workshop (BBW).
+BBW is currently sporting a Zacks Rank of #1 (Strong Buy), as well as a Value grade of A. The stock has a Forward P/E ratio of 12.14.
+This compares to its industry's average Forward P/E of 16.40.
+Over the past 52 weeks, BBW's Forward P/E has been as high as 85.55 and as low as -184.68, with a median of 16.59.

-Investors should also note that ABG holds a PEG ratio of 0.30.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ABG's PEG compares to its industry's average PEG of 0.32.
-ABG's PEG has been as high as 0.78 and as low as 0.30, with a median of 0.55, all within the past year.
+We should also highlight that BBW has a P/B ratio of 4.09.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 10.43.
+Over the past year, BBW's P/B has been as high as 4.09 and as low as 1.06, with a median of 2.73.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-ABG has a P/S ratio of 0.41.
-This compares to its industry's average P/S of 0.42.

-Finally, investors should note that ABG has a P/CF ratio of 5.75.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-ABG's P/CF compares to its industry's average P/CF of 9.73.
-Over the past year, ABG's P/CF has been as high as 12.40 and as low as 5.72, with a median of 8.92.
+Finally, investors will want to recognize that BBW has a P/CF ratio of 8.30.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 20.63.
+Within the past 12 months, BBW's P/CF has been as high as 14.45 and as low as -14.43, with a median of 5.91.

-Another great Automotive - Retail and Whole Sales stock you could consider is Penske Automotive Group (PAG), which is a # 2 (Buy) stock with a Value Score of A.
+If you're looking for another solid Retail - Miscellaneous value stock, take a look at MarineMax (HZO).
+HZO is a # 2 (Buy) stock with a Value score of A.

-Shares of Penske Automotive Group currently holds a Forward P/E ratio of 7.32, and its PEG ratio is 0.37.
-In comparison, its industry sports average P/E and PEG ratios of 6.27 and 0.32.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Asbury Automotive Group and Penske Automotive Group are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, ABG and PAG feels like a great value stock at the moment.
+These are only a few of the key metrics included in BuildABear Workshop and MarineMax strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, BBW and HZO look like an impressive value stock at the moment.

 Click to get this free report